 This is a type of court order that both parties agree to.
 The parties are asking the court to recognize the order but the judge doesn’t need to issue any judgments.

 A term used in BC legislation to refer to time that non-guardians spend with a child.
-People other than guardians can apply to the courts for contact with the child, including grandparents.
+People other than guardians can apply to the courts or make an agreement for contact with the child, including grandparents.

 Enforce: